WILL CHRIST RETURN WITH SAINTS OR WITH ANGELS?

 Let us consider the verses mentioned above, in which Dr. Bullinger suggests the “holy” ones are angels.
 Job 5:1 reads, “Call now, if there be any that will answer thee; and to which of the saints will thou turn”?
 Is “kadosh” correctly translated “saints” in this verse, or should it be “angels” as Dr. Bullinger believed?
 Let us consider the context.
 This verse is included in Eliphaz’ answer to Job (see 4:1).
 The previous verse, i.e. 4:21 reads, “Doth not their excellency which is in them go away?”
 To whom does the pronoun “their” in the phrase “their excellency” refer?
 The next phrase of that verse reads, “they die, even without wisdom”.
 Angels are spirit beings and therefore they do not die.
 Consider also 5:2, “For wrath killeth the foolish man, and envy slayeth the silly one”.
 The surrounding verses speak of men, not angels.
 I believe therefore that the KJV is correct in its translation of “kadosh” as “saints” in Job 5:1.

 Let us consider Ps.
 89:5-7 which reads, “And the heavens shall praise Thy wonders, O Lord: Thy faithfulness also in the congregation of the saints.
-For who in the heaven can be compared unto the Lord? who among the sons of the mighty can be likened unto the Lord: God is greatly to be feared in the assembly of the saints, and to be had in reverence of all them that are about Him”.
+For who in the heaven can be compared unto the Lord? who among the sons of the mighty can be likened unto the Lord: God is greatly to be feared in the assembly of the saints, and to be held in reverence of all them that are about Him”.
 Because this passage centers on those in heaven and there are no saints in heaven, I believe we may conclude that in this passage “kadosh” is in reference to angels, as Dr, Bullinger suggested.

 Dan.
 4:13 reads, “I saw the visions of my head upon my bed, and behold a watcher and an holy (Heb. “kadosh”) one came down from heaven”.
 Because the holy one “came down from heaven” I believe that in this verse, the “holy one” was an angel.